ibbles/LearningCMake/README.md

 | Cmpl ftrs |
 | Cmpl opts |
 ├───────────┤
-| INTERFACE | Include directories, compile features, and compile options that
+| PRIVATE   | Include directories, compile features, and compile options that
 | Incl dirs | should be applied when building the target itself.
 | Cmpl ftrs |
 | Cmpl opts |
 └───────────┘

+The link target itself is also a property, but it is always in the `INTERFACE` part.

 ## Scripting